The Algebraist: Plot summary

-Taak is looking forward to a life of quiet scholarship when he is astonished to be drafted into one of the Mercatoria's religio-military orders.
-It turns out that in a previous research expedition to the Dweller-inhabited gas-giant Nasqueron, Taak inadvertently uncovered a book containing information about the legendary "Dweller List" of coordinates for their own private systems of wormholes.
-Since Dwellers are sufficiently long-lived to colonise the galaxy at sub-light speed, the very existence of such a network was considered doubtful.
+Taak looks forward to a life of quiet scholarship when he is astonished to be drafted into one of the Mercatoria's religio-military orders.
+In a previous research expedition to the Dweller-inhabited gas giant Nasqueron, Taak inadvertently uncovered a book containing information about the legendary "Dweller List" of coordinates for their own private systems of wormholes.
+Since Dwellers are sufficiently long-lived to colonise the galaxy at sublight speed, the very existence of such a network was considered doubtful.

 The Dweller List is only a list of star systems.
-Portals are relatively small and can be anywhere within a system so long as it is a point of low gravitational gradient, such as a Lagrange point.
-The list is useless without a certain mathematical transform needed to give the exact location of the portals.
-Taak must go on a further expedition to Nasqueron in order to find the Transform.
+Portals are relatively small and can be anywhere within a system so long as they are at a point of low gravitational gradient, such as a Lagrange point.
+The list is useless without a particular mathematical transform needed to give the exact location of the portals.
+Taak must go on a further expedition to Nasqueron to find the Transform.

 The Archimandrite Luseferous is a tyrannical warlord of the Starveling Cult.
-He is in loose alliance with the Beyonders.
+He is in a loose alliance with the Beyonders.
 He sets out to invade the Ulubis system from the Cluster Epiphany Five Disconnect while also aiming to possess the secrets of the Dweller portals.
 A Mercatoria counter-attack fleet hurries to defend Ulubis against the Starveling Cult ships and their Beyonder allies.
-Both fleets are forced to travel at sub light speeds, leaving the inhabitants of the Ulubis system anxiously wondering which will arrive first.
+Both fleets are forced to travel at sublight speeds, leaving the inhabitants of the Ulubis system anxiously wondering which will arrive first.